 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment01/10/02 (U.S. District Court: Judge Gaughan)

 Sentence Prisoner's Petition

 State's Return of Writ12/15/06

-FIRST REVIEW OF TRIAL Prisoner's Traverse
+FIRST REVIEW OF TRIAL Prisoner's Traverse01/25/08

 (Direct Appeal) Evidentiary Hearing

-Court of Appeals Decision Decision:
+Court of Appeals Decision Decision:12/07/10

 Supreme Court Decision12/29/04

-U.S. Supreme Court Review10/03/05 REVIEW OF HABEAS DECISION
+U.S. Supreme Court Review 10/03/05 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal12/31/10

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court State's Brief10/12/12

 Trial Court Decision02/11/04 Oral Argument06/19/13

 Court of Appeals Decision11/08/04 Decision

 Supreme Court Decision03/16/05

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision

-- Status in State Courts as of 12/31/15: Pending in the 3rd District Court of Appeals on the denial of Cunningham's successive postconviction petition and motion for new trial. - Status in Federal Courts as of 12/31/15: Pending in the district court on remand from the 6th Circuit on Cunningham's petition for a writ of habeas corpus, which is stayed pending completion of state court proceedings.
+- Status in State Courts as of 12/31/16: Pending in the Ohio Supreme Court on the denial of Cunningham's successive postconviction petition and motion for new trial. - Status in Federal Courts as of 12/31/16: Pending in the district court on remand from the 6th Circuit on Cunningham's petition for a writ of habeas corpus, which is stayed pending completion of state court proceedings.
 Inmate is a plaintiff in the federal lethal injection litigation.

-On 12/29/04, the Ohio Supreme Court affirmed Cunningham's conviction and death sentence.
-On 10/02/06, Cunningham filed a petition for a writ of habeas corpus in the district court.
-After amending his petition in 2009 and 2010, the district court denied habeas relief on 12/07/10.
-On 06/24/1/4, the 6th Circuit remanded the case back to the district court on a juror misconduct claim.
+On 12/29/04, the Ohio Supreme Court affirmed Cunningham's conviction and death sentence on direct appeal.
+On 10/02/06, Cunningham filed a petition for a writ of habeas corpus in the district court, which was denied on 12/07/10.
+On 06/24/14, the 6th Circuit remanded the case back to the district court on a juror misconduct claim.
 On 10/20/14, the district court, over the Warden's objections, stayed the case to allow Cunningham to litigate claims in state court.
-On 12/18/14, Cunningham filed with the trial court a successive petition for postconviction relief and a motion for a new trial, both of which were denied on 09/09/15.
-Cunningham appealed to the 3rd District Court of Appeals 10/05/15.
-(Note: Cunningham filed his merit brief on 01/13/16.)
+On 12/18/14, Cunningham filed with the trial court a successive petition for postconviction relief and a motion for a new trial; both were denied on 09/09/15.
+On 05/23/16, the 3rd District Court of Appeals affirmed the trial court's decisions.
+Cunningham appealed to the Ohio Supreme Court on 07/06/16.